We are taught from an early age that bears hibernate, but scientists now agree that bears do not fully hibernate through the winter.

-Brown bears usually make their winter dens at the base of large trees on north-facing slopes.
-North facing slopes are again insulated by snow that generally blows in from the southwest.
+Brown bears usually make winter dens at the base of large trees on north-facing slopes.
+North-facing slopes are insulated by snow that generally blows in from the southwest.

-Brown bears usually dig new dens every year, although occasionally will re-use a previous one, especially if this is a cave or other natural cavity.
-Most dens from the previous year will have collapsed by the time the bear wants to use it again.
+Brown bears usually dig new dens yearly, although occasionally, they will re-use a previous one, especially if this is a cave or other natural cavity.
+Other shelters from the previous year will have collapsed when the bear is ready to use them again.

-It takes a grizzly bear between 3-7 days to excavate a den.
-Some bears start this well in advance of the oncoming winter, whereas others will leave it until almost the last minute.
+It takes a grizzly bear between three to seven days to excavate a den.
+Some bears start this well before the oncoming winter, whereas others will leave it until almost the last minute.

 Do Polar Bears Hibernate?

-Polar bears do not hibernate, and only pregnant female polar bears will dig a den out of snow.
-Adult males and non-pregnant females do not dig a den at all.
-They will keep wandering, trying to find the next meal.
+Polar bears do not hibernate, and only pregnant female polar bears will dig a den.
+Adult males and non-pregnant females do not dig a den but will keep wandering to find the next meal.

 Do Panda Bears Hibernate?

-Panda bears, although not found in North America, can be found in three zoos in the United States.
-I wanted to include them here because you do have a chance of seeing them.
-If you do want to see them, you can see them at Zoo Atlanta, the Memphis Zoo, and the National Zoo in D.C.
+Although not found in North America, panda bears can be found in three zoos in the United States.
+I wanted to include them here because you do have a chance to see them.
+If you want to see them, you can see them at Zoo Atlanta, the Memphis Zoo, and the National Zoo in D.C.

 In the wild, panda bears can only be found in the mountains of Central China.
-Pandas do not hibernate in China, but they do try to get away from the cold weather by migrating.
+Pandas do not hibernate in China, but they try to escape the cold weather by migrating.